|Behold that giant morel in the middle!|

 Next I whisked together 3 large eggs, 2 egg yolks, 1 cup of heavy cream (come on, live a little), a scant half teaspoon of sea salt, and a good pinch of ground white pepper.
 Divide the custard mixture evenly over the mushrooms:

 Pour a half inch or so of hot water around the ramekins, and bake at 350 degrees for 40 minutes, or until a knife inserted in the outer edge comes out clean.
 Carefully pull out the pan (sloshing that hot liquid is a bad idea) and let the ramekins cool for a few minutes before you run a sharp knife around the edges to invert onto serving plates.
-Garnish the tops with the crispy shallots and drizzle a little of the chive oil around the edges:
+Garnish the tops with the crispy shallots and drizzle a little of the chive oil around the edges.

 These tasted fabulous, and they would make an excellent starter for a multi-course dinner, or an entree with a nice mixed green salad on the side.
-Notes on this recipe: if you are fat phobic you can certainly substitute half and half or even milk for the cream, but the texture will suffer.
-Splurge a little!

 Thanks for reading,